Windfisch/gsender/README.md

 ![gSender](https://resources.sienci.com/wp-content/uploads/2021/04/gSender-main-page-machine-interface-850x479.png)

+## Changes

+This is a fork with the following changes:

+- Add `dockerbuild/build.sh` script which "just builds" the project with `podman`.
+Usage: `./dockerbuild/build.sh .`
+- Remove "stepwise jogging", reduce continuous jogging delay to 0ms.
+- Replace jogging speed box by separate jogging buttons (one for each of the three fixed speeds).
+- Disable the "firmware settings" UI to prevent makerspace users from accidentially modifying the CNC controller's settings.
+  (Use inspector to temporarily re-enable them when needed.
+This is security through obscurity.)

 ## 💻 Download [![Github All Releases](https://img.shields.io/github/downloads/Sienci-Labs/gsender/total.svg)]()

+**Note: You cannot download the binaries for this fork; this section only lists "vanilla" downloads.**

 gSender is available for the following systems and does not yet support headless Pi operation